 Karen offers life coaching.
 If you’re interested in exploring the possibility of working with her, please send a message to the Holden QiGong support team at: [email protected].
 Subject line: Please forward to Karen Holden.
 Thanks!

-Also, if you’re interested in learning about our upcoming Qi Challenge which offers a wonderful opportunity to learn many nourishing practices, be sure to click on the banner below.
+Also, if you’re interested in learning about our online teacher training program, be sure to click on the banner below.

 Written by Ian Drogin